Basic Algorithm Templates

 int hh = 0, tt = -1;

-// d[i] stores the in-degree of vertex i
+// d[i] stores the in-degree of point i

 for (int i = 1; i <= n; i ++ )